-Writers Write is your one-stop writing resource.
+Writers Write is a writing resource.
 In this post, we discuss how to choose a tense for your short story.

 Things can get very tense when you start talking about tense, with both sides (past and present) feeling equally strongly about their choice.
 For me, tense is almost instinctive.
 It’s not a conscious decision I make.